DennisSuitters/AuroraCMS/README.md

     - Download available directly from page when Order required isn't set.
       - Option that file/s only available via Invoice, and time limit.
       - Download link sent via Invoice when Invoice is Paid.
+    - Link/s to other services or content.
+      - Option that Link/s only available via Invoice, and time limit.
+      - Link/s sent via Invoice when Invoice is Paid.
   - Newsletters.
   - Proofs.
     - User accessible area.